Hurricanes vs. Devils: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Hurricanes Advanced Stats

-- In the past 10 games, the Hurricanes have scored 0.7 fewer goals per game than their season average.
+- In their last 10 games, the Hurricanes have scored 0.7 fewer goals per game than their average on the season.

 Devils Advanced Stats

-- The Devils failed to go over the total in a single one of their last 10 contests.
+- The Devils failed to hit the total in a single one of their most recent 10 games.

-- During the last 10 games, the Devils and their opponents are averaging 1.5 fewer goals per game than their season game average of 9.4 goals.
+- In their last 10 games, the Devils and their opponents are averaging 7.9 goals, 1.5 goals lower than their season-long per-game average.

-- The Devils' 222 total goals allowed (2.7 per game) are the eighth-fewest in the NHL.
+- The Devils' 222 total goals given up (2.7 per game) are the eighth-fewest in the NHL.

+- They have a +67 goal differential, which is third-best in the league.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.